 Kodaikanal

-Its name in Tamil means “The Gift of the Forest”.
-Known as the “Princess of Hill Stations”, Kodaikanal is a popular tourist destination in Tamil Nadu and has a long history as a retreat and destination.
-Tourism is a major part of the local economy.
-It is one of Tamil Nadu’s most popular hill stations.
+Kolli Hills Tamil name translates as “The Gift of The Forest”.
+Kodaikanal, described as the “Princess of Hill Stations”, is a popular hill station tourist destination in Tamil Nadu with a long history as a retreat and a popular tourist destination.
+Tourism is a big part of the local economy.
+It is aught of the most well-known hill stations in Tamil Nadu.

 Kolli Hills (Namakkal)

-A tourist destination in Tamil Nadu, Kolli Malai is named after the Goddess Ettukkai Amman (KolliPaavai), which appears in several works of classical Tamil literature.
-The author of Arthashastra, Chanakya, is also said to have been born in this area before he moved to North India to study at Takshashila.
+A popular tourist destination in Tamil Nadu, Kolli Malai derives its name from the Goddess Ettukkai Amman (KolliPaavai), the central figure of multiple classical Tamil literature works.
+Chanakya, whose Arthashastra is one of the well-known ancient Indian works on governance, is also believed to have born in this region before heading to North India to study at Takshashila.

 Theni (Kolukkumalai)

-A 32 kilometres (20 miles) drive from Munnar, Kolukkumalai is about 7,130 feet (2,170 m) above sea level.
-The tea plantations here possess a unique flavour and freshness due to their high altitude, making it one of the most verdant tourist places in Tamil Nadu.
+Kolukkumalai is located about 32 kilometres (20 miles) drive away from Munnar at 7,130 feet (2,170 m) above sea level.
+The best altitude of the tea plantations here gives the tea a unique flavour and freshness, making it one of the most thickly forested tourist places in Tamil Nadu.

 Kotagiri (Nilgiris)

-A panchayat town in the Nilgiris district of Tamil Nadu, Kotagiri is an important tourist attraction in the state.
-It is located at an elevation of around 1793 meters above sea level, making it the third largest hill station in Tamil Nadu.
+Located in the Nilgiris district of Tamil Nadu, Kotagiri is a panchayat town that is a convenient tourist attraction in the state.
+Situated at an altitude of approximately 1793 m above sea level, it is third largest hill station in Tamil Nadu.

 Theni (Kurangani)